top of page

 PROSPECTIVE GRADUATE STUDENTS

-Dr. Cavanagh plans to accept incoming graduate students for 2023-2024.
-Students interested in graduate mentorship under Dr. Cavanagh at the masters or doctoral level are encouraged to apply to either the Criminal Justice or Community Psychology program.
+Dr. Cavanagh plans to accept incoming graduate student advisees for 2026-2027.
+Students interested in graduate mentorship under Dr. Cavanagh at the masters or doctoral level are encouraged to apply to the MSU School of Criminal Justice, a top-ranked program offering Masters degrees and Doctorates in criminal justice.

 For information about grad student life at MSU or in the lab, please contact any one of Dr. Cavanagh's current graduate students.